lotap/wunshot/packages/cli/README.md

 Currently non-functional.

 In the future, this will be used for initializing projects, adding core modules, scaffolding new modules, checking diffs, and more

+## Releases

+Versions and Releases are managed using [changesets](https://github.com/changesets/changesets)